wallymathieu/assertfail/_posts/2021-06-06-Using-functional-programming-to-optimize-frontend-code.md

 Since React is heavily inspired by functional programming, we could apply

 - We could apply [defunctionalization](https://blog.sigplan.org/2019/12/30/defunctionalization-everybody-does-it-nobody-talks-about-it/): instead of executing code in the Field array we send messages to be executed in the reducer.
-- Immutable data and lenses: Instead of guarding against developers not following React best practises we could assume in the implementation that the data is immutable and reuse an existing lens implementation in order to get a faster copy updates.
+- Immutable data and lenses: Instead of guarding against developers not following React best practices we could assume in the implementation that the data is immutable and reuse an existing lens implementation in order to get a faster copy updates.

 ## Conclusion